17 Best Stocks to Buy for the Joe Biden Presidency

-A major piece of that strategy will be the deployment of a vaccine once it's ready.
-And while it might not be fair to call this a Biden investment given that the push for a vaccine started under the Trump administration, it will inevitably be the Biden administration that implements it.
+A major piece of that strategy is the deployment of vaccines now that they're ready.
+And while it might not be fair to call this a Biden investment given that the push for a vaccine started under the Trump administration, it is inevitably going to be the Biden administration that implements the majority of it.

 What's more, it's not at all certain that a vaccine is a "one and done" event.
 It seems that immunity to COVID-19 following infection and recovery can last as little as only three or four months.
-This would suggest that, for a vaccine to be remotely effective, it will require regular boosters.
+So far, it's believed that all currently approved vaccines will require regular vaccines.

 Well, that's a lot of syringes.
 And Becton will be there to deliver them.